How to Send an Email to All your WordPress Users

 NOT LIKEDoes not contain the value

-INMatches any of a comma-separated list of values
+INMatches any value in a comma-separated list

 BETWEENMatches a range of values